sonic-net/SONiC/doc/sflow/sflow_hld.md

   Globally, sFlow is disabled by default.
 When sFlow is enabled globally, the sflow deamon is started and sampling will start on all interfaces which have sFlow enabled at the interface level (see “config sflow interface…”).
 When sflow is disabled globally, sampling is stopped on all relevant interfaces and sflow daemon is stopped.

-* **sflow direction <rx|tx|both>**
+* **sflow sample-direction <rx|tx|both>**

   This command takes global sflow sample direction.
 If not configured, default is "rx" for backward compatibility.
-Based on the direction, the sFlow is enabled at the interface level at rx or tx or both.
-When sflow is disabled globally, sampling is disabled only on the direction which is set in this command.
+Based on the direction, the sFlow is enabled at all the interface level at rx or tx or both.

 * **sflow interface <enable|disable>** *<{interface-name}|**all**>*